 The Fund recognises that interest rates can vary and can affect both income to the Fund and carrying value of fund assets, both of which affect the value of the net assets available to pay benefits.
-A Fund Manager and experience and suggests that a movement of less than +/- 100 bases points (+/- 1%) in interest rates from one year to the next is likely.
+A Fund Manager, and experience, suggests that a movement of +/- 100 basis points (+/- 1.0%) in interest rates from one year to the next is likely (+/-150 basis points in 2023/24).